|

 Delaiah was the son of Shemaiah, an officer in the government of Jehoiakim.
 Jeremiah 36.12-25

 Delilah was a Philistine concubine (and betrayer) of Samson.
 She went to great lengths to discover the secret of Samson's enormous strength, being at first deceived by him, but at length learning its connection with his uncut hair.
 Delilah gave this information to the Philistine lords, who paid her eleven hundred pieces of silver, before capturing Samson.
-Judges 16.4-20
+Judges 16.4-20 Back to top

 Demas was a Christian (perhaps more than one of the same name) referred to in Paul's letters.
 In his epistles to the Colossians and to Philemon (who lived in Colossae) Paul includes greetings from Demas.
-In 2 Timothy Demas is said to be “in love with this present world” and has deserted Paul.
+In 2 Timothy Demas is said to be in love with this present world and has deserted Paul.
 Colossians 4.14; 2 Timothy 4.10; Philemon 24

 Demetrius (1) was an Ephesian silversmith, and opponent of Paul.
-The business of Demetrius and his colleagues was to make silver shrines for Artemis (Diana) whose temple at Ephesus was one of the seven “wonders” of the classical world.
+The business of Demetrius and his colleagues was to make silver shrines for Artemis (Diana) whose temple at Ephesus was one of the seven wonders of the classical world.
 Feeling threatened by the success of Paul's preaching, Demetrius appealed to the business sense of his fellows and their loyalty to the city's patron deity and provoked a riot, accusing the apostle of blasphemy against Artemis.
 Paul's friends restrained him from addressing the hostile mob, which soon gathered, and eventually the town clerk persuaded them to disperse peaceably.
 Pointing out to Demetrius and his fellows the right of redress through the courts, should Paul be doing anything illegal or injurious to lawful trade, he reminded the crowd of their danger of being charged by the Roman authorities with rioting.
 Acts 19.24-41

 Demetrius (2) was a Christian of the church to which the third of the letters of John was despatched.
 Demetrius is credited with being held in high regard as a model Christian by everyone, including the author of the letter.
-3 John 12
+3 John 12 Back to top

 Diklah was a descendant of Noah and of Shem.
 Genesis 10.27